 I was particularly interested in the GSD as an anomaly in the Harvard University system; albeit, I was also wary because I feared that the GSD would be too confined within the Design School given that Harvard has only fairly recently made efforts to move towards a more interdisciplinary system.
 I would say I liked Harvard, especially since its campus is fairly integrated with Cambridge, creating a vibrant atmosphere.

 How has your impression changed since coming to the GSD?

-My attitude towards the set-up and educational philosophy of the GSD and Harvard University changed.
-I really enjoy being in the Design School and even the challenge of it as someone who only has an “amateur” or “hobbyist” art background.
+My attitude towards the set-up and educational philosophy of the GSD and Harvard University has changed.
+I really enjoyed being in the Design School and even the challenge of it as someone who only has an “amateur” or “hobbyist” art background.